glouie/quick_notes/README.md

 - `qn view <id>` — rendered view by default (headings, lists, rules).
 Add `--plain` or set `NO_COLOR=1` to disable color.
-- `qn edit <id> [-t tag]` — opens in `$EDITOR` (falls back to `vi`); if `fzf` is installed, it uses a 70% height popup with a preview before editing, then refreshes the Updated timestamp.
+- `qn edit <id> [-t tag]` — opens in `$EDITOR` (falls back to `vi`); if `fzf` is installed, it uses a 70% height popup with preview and multi-select, then opens all chosen notes together and refreshes the Updated timestamp.
 Optional tag guard.
 - `qn delete <id> [more ids...] [-t tag]` — delete one or more notes; use `--fzf` or call with no ids (and fzf installed) to pick multiple notes in an interactive preview list; optional tag guard for safety.